 Abstract.
-During the 2019/2020 measurement campaign at Hohenpeißenberg (Germany) and Davos (Switzerland) we compared the well-established Dobson and Brewer spectrometers (single and double monochromator Brewer) with newer BTS

-- 10 array spectroradiometer based systems in terms of total ozone column (TOC) determination.
-The aim of this study is to validate the BTS performance in a longer-term TOC analysis over more than one year with seasonal and weather influences.
-Two different BTS setups have been used - a fibre-coupled entrance optic version by PMOD/WRC called Koherent, and a diffusor optic version from Gigahertz-Optik GmbH called BTS Solar, which proved to be simpler in terms of calibration.
-The arrayspectrometer based BTS systems have been calibrated with traceability to National Metrology Institutes (NMI) and both - 15 versions of TOC retrieval algorithms are based on spectral measurements in the range of 305 nm to 350 nm instead of single wavelength or wavelengths pair measurements as per Brewer or Dobson.
-The two BTS based systems, however, used fundamentally different retrieval algorithms for the TOC assessment, whereby the retrieval of the BTS solar turned out to achieve significantly smaller seasonal drifts.
-The intercomparison showed a difference of the BTS Solar to Brewers of <0.1% with an expanded standard deviation (k=2) of <1.5% over the whole measurement campaign.
-Koherent showed a difference - 20 of 1.7% with an expanded standard deviation (k=2) of 2.7% mostly caused by a significant seasonal variation.
-To summarize, the BTS Solar performed at a level of Brewers in the comparison in Hohenpeißenberg.
-The BTS Solar had shown very small dependence on the slant path column compared to the double monochromator Brewer and performed better than the single monochromator Brewer.
-Koherent shows a strong seasonal variation in Davos due to the sensitivity of its ozone retrieval algorithm to stratospheric temperature.
+During the 2019/2020 measurement campaign at Hohenpeißenberg (Germany) and Davos (Switzerland) we compared the well-established Dobson and Brewer spectrometers (single- and double-monochromator Brewer) with newer BTS array-spectroradiometer-based systems in terms of total ozone column (TOC) determination.
+The aim of this study is to validate the BTS performance in a longerterm TOC analysis over more than 1 year with seasonal and weather influences.
+Two different BTS setups have been used - a fibre-coupled entrance optic version by PMOD/WRC called Koherent and a diffusor optic version from Gigahertz Optik GmbH called BTS-Solar, which proved to be simpler in terms of calibration.
+The array-spectrometer-based BTS systems have been calibrated with traceability to NMI, and both versions of TOC retrieval algorithms are based on spectral measurements in the range of 305 to 350 nm instead of single-wavelength or wavelength pair measurements as per Brewer or Dobson.
+The two BTS-based systems, however, used fundamentally different retrieval algorithms for the TOC assessment, whereby the retrieval of the BTS-Solar turned out to achieve significantly smaller seasonal drifts.
+The intercomparison showed a difference of the BTS-Solar to Brewers of < 0.1 % with an expanded standard deviation (k = 2) of < 1.5 % over the whole measurement campaign.
+Koherent showed a difference of 1.7 % with an expanded standard deviation (k = 2) of 2.7 % mostly caused by a significant seasonal variation.
+To summarize, the BTS-Solar performed at the level of Brewers in the comparison in Hohenpeißenberg.
+The BTS-Solar showed very small dependence on the slant path column compared to the double-monochromator Brewer and performed better than the single-monochromator Brewer.
+Koherent showed a strong seasonal variation in Davos due to the sensitivity of its ozone retrieval algorithm to stratospheric temperature.

-25 1 Introduction
+1 Introduction

-Atmospheric ozone is recognized as an essential climate variable in the global climate observing system (GCOS) of the WMO.
-Careful long-term monitoring of the global ozone layer is still crucial in verifying the successful implementation of the Montreal Protocol and its amendments (MPA) on the protection of the ozone layer, with the eventual recovery of the ozone layer to pre-1970's levels.
+Atmospheric ozone is recognized as an essential climate variable in the Global Climate Observing System (GCOS) of the World Meteorological Organization (WMO).
+Careful longterm monitoring of the global ozone layer is still crucial in verifying the successful implementation of the Montreal Protocol and its amendments (MPA) for the protection of the ozone layer, with the eventual recovery of the ozone layer to pre-1970s levels.